muratk3n/thirdwave/en/tweets/2019/week47.md

 ---

 I get a cheap phone and Termux works on it like a snap.
-Seeing Unix command line on my phone is kick ass.
+Unix command line on smartphone - kick ass.

 *2019-11-14 11:8:41*